AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/test/README.md

 ## Visual Studio Code Setup
-Tests can be setup and run from [Visual Studio Code](https://code.visualstudio.com/docs/python/testing) by adding the following to the `settings.json` folder at the root of the repo.
+Tests can be setup and run from [Visual Studio Code](https://code.visualstudio.com/docs/python/testing) by adding the following to the `settings.json` file in the `.vscode/` folder at the root of the repo.

 ```json
 {